 - Stirring with a fork, gently add milk to make a soft dough.
 With floured hands knead dough gently 4 times in bowl.

-- Bake on a large ungreased baking sheet, until biscuits are golden brown, about 12 minutes.
+- Bake until biscuits are golden brown, about 12 minutes.

 - Serve biscuits piping hot.